eshamster/cl-csr/README.markdown

-# CL-CSR - A client side reindering libirary in Common Lisp using WebSocket
+# CL-CSR - A client side reindering libirary in Common Lisp

-CL-CSR is a client side reindering libirary in Common Lisp using WebSocket.
-But this is in alpha quality.
+CL-CSR is a client side reindering libirary in Common Lisp.

+* This is only in alpha quality.

 ## Execute sample